Diradical: Spin states

 Diradicals are usually triplets.
 The phrases singlet and triplet are derived from the multiplicity of states of diradicals in electron spin resonance: a singlet diradical has one state (S=0, M_{s}=2*0+1=1, m_{s}=0) and exhibits no signal in EPR and a triplet diradical has 3 states (S=1, M_{s}=2*1+1=3, m_{s}=-1; 0; 1) and shows in EPR 2 peaks (if no hyperfine splitting).
 The triplet state has total spin quantum number S=1 and is paramagnetic.
 Therefore, diradical species display a triplet state when the two electrons are unpaired and display the same spin.
 When the unpaired electrons with opposite spin are antiferromagnetically coupled, diradical species can display a singlet state (S=0) and be diamagnetic.

 Examples

 Stable, isolable, diradicals include singlet oxygen and triplet oxygen.
 Other important diradicals are certain carbenes, nitrenes, and their main-group elemental analogues.
 Lesser-known diradicals are nitrenium ions, carbon chains, and organic so-called non-Kekulé molecules in which the electrons reside on different carbon atoms.
+N-heterocyclic-carbene derived singlet diradicals have been used for solution-phase singlet fission via self-assembly.
+Some isolable Kekulé diradicals are stable on air and room-temperature luminescent with large Stokes-shifts and solvatochromism.
 Main-group cyclic structures can also exhibit diradicals, such as disulfur dinitride, or diradical character, such as diphosphadiboretanes.
 In inorganic chemistry, both homoleptic and heteroleptic 1,2-dithiolene complexes of d^{8} transition metal ions show a large degree of diradical character in the ground state.

 Diradicals in which the unpaired electrons nevertheless interact are sometimes referred to as diradicaloids.